bxparks/AceTime/USER_GUIDE.md

 It is possible to convert between a `time_t` and an `acetime_t` by adding or subtracting the number of seconds between the 2 Epoch dates.
-This constant is 946684800 and defined by `LocalDate::kSecondsSinceUnixEpoch`.
-Helper methods are available on various classes to avoid manual conversion between these 2
+This constant is 946684800 and defined by `LocalDate::kSecondsFromUnixEpochToBaseEpoch`.
+Helper methods are available on various classes to avoid manual conversion between these 2 epochs: `forUnixSeconds64()` and `toUnixSeconds64()`.
-epochs: `forUnixSeconds()` and `toUnixSeconds()`, and the corresponding `forUnixSeconds64()` and `toUnixSeconds64()` 64-bit versions added in v1.10.

 <a name="LocalDateAndLocalTime"></a>
 ### LocalDate and LocalTime